isomerpages/nea-sgclean/pages/faq.md

 **What is the validity period of the SG Clean quality mark?**

 The SG Clean quality mark is valid upon certification till 30 June 2023.
-For tourism establishments, F&B, Retail and Shopping Malls, the certification would be valid till 31 December 2022.

 ---